xenocrat/chyrp-markdown/README.md

 echo $parser->parseParagraph($markdown);
 ```

-You may adjust the properties on the parser object before parsing – see below.
+You may adjust the properties on the parser object before parsing – see public properties below.

 Methods
 -------